Due to my liking for my first post like this, I have decided to list my ten favorite Webtoons for each genre!

 Link: Space Boy

-This may be science fiction, but it is definitely a drama.
-It has a girl moving to a major location from a smaller one (space colony to Earth), friendship problems, a love interest, adjusting to a new life, and underneath it all, a strange mystery that our lead character, Amy, is tempting to solve.
+This may be science fiction, but it is definitely a drama as well.
+It has a girl moving to a major location from a smaller one (space colony to Earth), and includes friendship problems, a love interest, adjusting to a new life, and underneath it all, a strange mystery that our lead character, Amy, is trying to solve.

 3. Cheese in the Trap, soonkki, ongoing: